 I wanted to compare the difference in output power between the two microinverters in a real-world case.
 The advantage of the M250 is that the peak output is about 25W more than the 1st generation M215.
 The M250 also has a slightly better efficiency rating (96.5% versus 96%) than the 1st generation M215.
 However, the M250's cost slightly more than the M215's and the difference in real-world output power may be so little that it is not worth the extra money.

-The cost of the M250's is more than the M215's and depending on your solar panel output, you may never see a real benefit.
-In my installation, I have noticed that my M215's peak at 225W and the M250's have gone as high as 235W in rare instances.
+As mentioned, the cost of the M250's is more than the M215's and depending on your solar panel output, you may never see a real benefit.
+In my installation, I have noticed that my M215's peak at 225W and the M250's have gone as high as 235W in rare instances during peak sunlight hours.
 If your panels never or rarely hit the peak (225W) M215 limit, it is really just a waste of money.
-Interestingly enough, the average power generated from the M215's is slightly higher (~3%) than the average power generated by the M250's.
+Interestingly enough, the average power generated from the M215's is slightly higher (~3%) than the average power generated by the M250's in my systerm.
 This is due to daily shading issues on the array that use the M250's and has nothing to due with the M250 performance.
 The point is you may or may not benefit from the more costly M250's.
-The plot above shows the lifetime power output of my 29 microinverters as of October 2014.
+The plot above shows the lifetime power output of my 29 microinverters as of January 2015.
 The first 13 plots are the M250's followed by the 16 plots of the M215's.
 My advice would be not to go with the M250's unless your panels produce significantly more than 225W on a regular basis or if you are getting them at no additional cost in your system.

 Los Angeles County has a Solar Map and Green Planning Tool website that is designed to look at your specific rooftop (via satellite imagery) and help you figure out whether solar is even worth the expense.
 In my case, the website indicated that my location was very poor for a solar project I would generate very little power.
 This may have been based on the surrounding trees and the hill where the sun sets.
 However, I was able to trim trees and get substantial power during the day, so I find the website a bit too conservative.